2026 UEFA Women's Under-19 Championship qualification

-The 2026 UEFA Women's Under-19 Championship qualification is an under-19 women's national football team competition that will determine the seven teams joining the automatically qualified host team Bosnia and Herzegovina in the 2026 UEFA Women's Under-19 Championship final tournament.
+The 2026 UEFA Women's Under-19 Championship qualification was an under-19 women's national football team competition that determined the seven teams joining the automatically qualified host team Bosnia and Herzegovina in the 2026 UEFA Women's Under-19 Championship final tournament.

-San Marino will be making their debut in UEFA women's competition at any level.
+San Marino made their debut in the UEFA women's competition at any level.
 Two national teams decided not to participate in the event, and Russia were excluded from the tournament due to the ongoing invasion of Ukraine.
-Therefore, including hosts Bosnia and Herzegovina, 52 teams entered this qualification competition.
-The Round 1 of the qualification is being played from 21 October to 2 December 2025, while the Round 2 will be played in spring 2026.
+Therefore, including host Bosnia and Herzegovina, 52 teams entered this qualification competition.
+Round 1 of the qualification runs from 21 October to 2 December 2025, while Round 2 will be played in spring 2026.
 Players born on or after 1 January 2007 are eligible to participate.

 Format

-The qualification consists of two rounds, both with teams playing in two tiered leagues.
-Each round league consists of several groups, which are played as single-round-robin mini-tournaments, with one team from each group selected as the host after the draw.
+The qualification consisted of two rounds, both with teams playing in two-tiered leagues.
+Each round league consisted of several groups, which are played as single-round-robin mini-tournaments, with one team from each group selected as the host after the draw.